devfelipereis/devfelipereis/README.md

 <h1 align="center">Hi 👋, I'm Felipe</h1>
 <h3 align="center">A passionate developer from Brazil</h3>

 - 🔭 I work for a company called [Pandô APPs](https://pandoapps.com.br).
-We usually use Laravel, Ionic, Flutter and Docker.
+We usually use Laravel, Ionic and Flutter.

 - 🌱 I’m currently learning **NestJs, Go and some other stuff**